schizoidnightmares/absurdrealms.com/anthology-i/index.md

 *Anthology I* is the first anthology of short stories, covering the dawn of mankind to the rise of industrial civilization in *Absurd Realms*.

-It is currently a work in progress, estimated to be 21% complete.
+It is currently a work in progress.

 <img src="/assets/images/anthology-i/anthology_i_med.jpg" alt="Anthology I cover">
 <div class="caption"><p><a href="/assets/images/anthology-i/anthology_i.jpg" target="_blank">Cover art</a> by <a href="https://vladmomotart.tumblr.com/" target="_blank">Vlad Momot ⧉</a> as a paid commission</p></div>